-Leadership, development, management and delivery of the firm's people strategy to ensure we attract and retain the best people to meet our strategic goals.
+Leadership, development, management and delivery of the firm's people strategy are the responsibility of the national director of people and culture.
+This ensures we attract and retain the best people to meet our strategic goals.

-Chief information officer (CIO)
+Chief Information Officer (CIO)